 If you are a veteran of military service, reservist, or on active military duty, you may qualify for a loan guarantee from the Department of Veterans Affairs.
 These loans typically require minimal down payment.

 Lenders may or may not require that you have your prospective home inspected by a professional before they approve your mortgage, but it’s a good idea, even if they don’t.
-Home inspections, which typically cost between $250 and $600, can reveal structural problems that may impact the selling price and/or your interest in the home.
-They can also help you identify a “to do” list of projects for you to tackle once you have moved in.
+Home inspections, which typically cost between $300 and $600, can reveal structural problems that may impact the selling price and your interest in the home.
 Home inspectors are licensed by the state.

 Under Wisconsin law, building inspectors are liable for damages that arise from an act or omission relating to their inspection.
 In addition, they are prohibited from performing any repairs, maintenance or improvements on the inspected property for at least two years after the inspection has occurred.
-They also are prohibited from telling the market value or marketability of a property or whether you should purchase the inspected property.
 For more information about the state’s home inspection regulations or to check the status of an inspector’s license, please call (877) 617-1565 or visit drl.wi.gov.